Pinworm is an intestinal infection caused by tiny parasitic worms. It's a common

 help stop the itching.

-pinworm infection within the family.
+spread of a pinworm infection within the family.

 Can Pinworm Infections Be Prevented?